My-Epitech-Organisation/gamepad2car/README.md

 ## Gamepad Configuration

-To configure your gamepad (recommended for first-time setup):
+To configure your gamepad (recommended for first-time setup), you have two options:

+### Terminal-Based Configuration

 ```bash
 ./launch.sh --config